MCikus/supernova-submission/README.md

 ### 2.1 Running project in local environment

-For local development the (1) internet computer backend and the (1) vite.js dev server has to be running.
+For local development the (1) internet computer backend and the (1) vite.js dev server has to be running

 #### 2.1.1 Starting & Stopping local dev environment